News

 How to Narrate War Through Photography?

-with Meinrad Schade, photographer
+Reading group and discussion with Meinrad Schade, photographer

 5. June 2024, 17.15 h CET – Reading Group